My latest research is on weakly supervised machine learning, in which the goal is to

 In spring semesters, I teach machine learning

-In Fall 2018, I taught a seminar on
+In fall semesters, I usually teach a seminar on

 learning with limited labeled data (CSCI 2952-C).